 The Strata Corporation equipment consists of an excavator, dump truck, fire truck, ambulance, tank truck, pickup truck, road grader and miscellaneous equipment, some of which is available to Strata owners on a rental basis.

 Sidney Island is at the southern end of the Gulf Islands between Vancouver Island and mainland British Columbia.
-It is about 19 km north of Victoria, 6 km south east of Sidney on the Saanich Peninsula and only 10 km from Roche Harbour on U.S. San Juan Island.
+It is about 19 km north of Victoria, 6 km southeast of Sidney on the Saanich Peninsula and only 10 km from Roche Harbour on U.S. San Juan Island.

 Unique in British Columbia, perhaps the world, Sidney Island offers the rare combination of ownership of superb waterfront property with a model of sustainable forestry, limited development of common areas, precious conservation zones and miles of sand beaches.
 It is blessed with a Mediterranean-like climate, warm summers, mild winters and less than 30 inches annual rainfall.
 Not only is it one of the most picturesque, but the last major undeveloped island in the Gulf Islands chain.
 From every part of the island there are breathtaking views.
-To the south the perennial snow covered Olympic Range, to the east the perfect cone of Mt.
+To the south the perennial snow-covered Olympic Range, to the east the perfect cone of Mt.
 Baker and the jagged peaks of the Cascades.

 With its wonderful natural habitat few places have as rich a variety of wildlife as Sidney Island, which includes:

-Offshore, the waters support a wide variety of sea life including salmon, halibut, other sport fish, an array of sea birds and waterfowl, seals, sea lions, orcas and gray whales.
+Offshore, the waters support a wide variety of sea life including salmon, halibut, other sport fish, an array of sea birds and waterfowl, seals, sea lions, orcas, and gray whales.

 Sidney Island comprises 111 bare land strata lots totaling about 288 acres and ownership includes the strata lot and a proportionate interest in the common property of the strata corporation, which includes about 1,500 acres and the common facilities and other assets of the Strata Corporation.

 In our opinion the most important aspect of the development is that the privacy of the strata corporation lands has been maintained, and the natural integrity of the island environment has been protected for the fortunate few who share in its ownership.
-There is no public access to 1,760 acres owned by the strata corporation, of which some 1,500 acres are common property to the strata lots.
+There is no public access to 1,760 acres owned by the strata corporation, of which 1,343 acres are common property to the strata lots.

-The result is an amazing diversity of properties with low, medium and high bank oceanfront, virtually every possible exposure, varied topography, beautiful views, and differing levels of privacy and a range of prices.
+The result is an amazing diversity of properties with low, medium, and high bank oceanfront, virtually every possible exposure, varied topography, beautiful views, and differing levels of privacy and a range of prices.

 The only land on the island not owned by the Strata Corporation is the northerly portion formerly the Sidney Spit Marine Park and recently named as Canada’s newest National Park.
 This area comprises about 400 acres and encloses a broad lagoon of sheltered water bordered by a long spit of sand.
 Mooring buoys, a small government dock, and facilities for picnicking and camping are provided.
 The sandy beach with protected waters is excellent for swimming.